The ferns, nettles, bushes, and briars now hide much of what was once a 19th-century village on the slopes of the Ox Mountains.

 The few boggy acres that the Byhalla villagers farmed was just enough land to grow potatoes and graze a cow to feed themselves.

-The ghostly ruins of the isolated settlement is just one of a number of such deserted villages in Co Mayo which include the deserted village at Glendaduff, not far from Byhalla.
+The ghostly ruins of the isolated settlement are just one of a number of such deserted villages in Co Mayo which include the deserted village at Glendaduff, not far from Byhalla.

 These abandoned villages, the most famous of which is Achill Island’s Deserted village at Slievemore, are all that remains of a time when small farming communities clustered together in clacháns farming the potato dependent Rundale system of land ownership.